-Unity's Remuneration Committee is responsible for the governance and implementation of the Remuneration Code and the annual review of adherence to it.
+Unity's Remuneration Committee is responsible for making recommendations to the Board in relation to bank-wide remuneration policy, employee share schemes and director remuneration, and determining the remuneration packages of executives.
 The Remuneration Committee comprises three Non-Executive Directors of whom at least one Director must be determined by the Board to be independent.
-The membership of the Committee is reviewed by the Nominations Committee on an annual basis.
-The Board shall appoint the Committee Chair who shall be a Director determined by the Board to be independent.
+The membership of the Committee is reviewed by the Nomination Committee on an annual basis.
+The Board appoints the Committee Chair who must be a Director determined by the Board to be independent.
 The committee members must together possess the necessary skills to exercise appropriate judgement.
-The committee meets twice annually.
+The committee meets at least twice annually.